Library-Protocol/docs-library-protocol/src/app/docs/blockchain-role/page.md

 - **Accessibility**: Making unique collections discoverable and accessible
 - **Innovative Models**: Enabling new forms of knowledge sharing not possible before

-By leveraging blockchain's unique capabilities, Library Protocol creates infrastructure for a more connected, trustworthy, and accessible global library system—one that preserves the best aspects of physical books while enhancing them with digital capabilities.